Dynamics of the Modified Emden and pseudo-Modified Emden Equations: position-dependent mass, invariance and exact solvability: PDM-Modified Emden Equation.

 and a non-conservative PDM-deformed Rayleigh dissipative force field

 The standard PDM Lagrangian and PDM-Hamiltonian for this system, respectively read,

 where the PDM canonical momentum in this case reads

-In Figure 2, we plot $x(t)$ of (\ref{ML-x(t)}) as it evolves in time with $\omega=2$ and $\varphi=0$, for different values of $\eta$ at $A=B=\lambda=1$ in Fig.2(a), for different values of $\lambda$ at $\eta=0.5$ and $A=B=1$ in Fig.2(b), and for different values of $B$ at $\eta=0.25$, $\lambda=2$, and $A=1$ in Fig.2(c).
-We observe that the oscillations are still isochronic, documenting again that an amplitude -dependent frequency is not a consequential property of the nonlinear dynamic even under PDM-settings.
-We, moreover, how the corresponding phase-space trajectories for different values of $\eta$ at $A=1$, $B=0.25$, and $\lambda=2$ in Fig.2(d), for different values of $\lambda$ at $\eta=0.5$ and $A=B=0.25$ in Fig.2(e), and for different values of $B$ at $\eta=0.05$, $\lambda=2$, and $A=1$ in Fig.2(f).
-Whilst the damping related parameter $\eta$ and the coupling parameter of the PDM resulted in classical-states crossings, the inherited amplitude $B$ did not result in classical states crossings.
+In Figure 2, we plot $x(t)$ of Eq. (\ref{ML-x(t)}) as it evolves in time with $\omega=2$ and $\varphi=0$, for different values of $\eta$ at $A=B=\lambda=1$ in Fig. 2(a), for different values of $\lambda$ at $\eta=0.5$ and $A=B=1$ in Fig. 2(b), and for different values of $B$ at $\eta=0.25$, $\lambda=2$, and $A=1$ in Fig. 2(c).
+We observe that the oscillations are still isochronic, documenting again that an amplitude -dependent frequency is not a consequential property of the nonlinear dynamics even under PDM-settings.
+We, moreover, show the corresponding phase-space trajectories for different values of $\eta$ at $A=1$, $B=0.25$, and $\lambda=2$ in Fig. 2(d), for different values of $\lambda$ at $\eta=0.5$ and $A=B=0.25$ in Fig. 2(e), and for different values of $B$ at $\eta=0.05$, $\lambda=2$, and $A=1$ in Fig. 2(f).

-\subsection{An exponential MEE-type PDM $m\left( x\right) =e^{2\lambda x}$}
+\subsection{An exponential MEE-type PDM $G\left( x\right) =e^{2\lambda x}$}